rujuldwivedi/Lucknow-Dijkstra/README.md

 ### Inspiration

 Lucknow Metro has been running at a significant loss, reporting a deficit of ₹303 crore as of 2022.
-To help address this issue and encourage more metro usage, this project illustrates the clear benefits of choosing metro travel over taxis by calculating the "payoff" (represented by a variable $$sigma$$) for various journeys.
+To help address this issue and encourage more metro usage, this project illustrates the clear benefits of choosing metro travel over taxis by calculating the "payoff" (represented by a variable $sigma$) for various journeys.
 By showcasing the lower fare and time multipliers of metro journeys, we hope to contribute to efforts aimed at making the metro system more profitable, efficient, and widely adopted.

 ## Project Structure